icecream95/udev-hid-bpf/README.md

 `meson configure -Dbpfs=testing,stable,userhacks builddir/` (or a subset thereof) or pass `-Dbpfs` to the initial `meson setup` call.

+To build only one specific file use the `-Dfilter-bpf` option.
+This option takes one or more comma-separated strings, any `bpf.c` file that contains one of the strings will be built.
+For example, to build all BPF files with `Foo` or `Bar` in their file name use `-Dfilter-bpf=Foo,Bar`.
+Specifying a filter automatically enables all of testing, stable and userhacks.

 ## Adding custom files

 The filename of a HID-BPF program must follow the following syntax: